 - 2 sprigs of curry leaves

 - 1 large onion, finely chopped

 - 1 tsp red chilli powder

-Next add in the whole red chili, ulundu/urad dal, curry leaves, onion, garlic and saute for couple of minutes till the garlic starts browning.
+- Next add in the whole red chili, curry leaves, garlic and saute for a couple of minutes till the garlic starts browning.
 Add in the onion and saute till translucent.

-Serve hot with steamed hot rice and ghee.
+- Serve hot with steamed hot rice, dal, and ghee.